PC-Admin/blog/michael5collins.com/content/post/why-was-voluntary-assisted-dying-act-isnt-enough/index.md

 ---
 title: "Why WA's Voluntary Assisted Dying Act Isn't Enough"
 description: "Why WA's Voluntary Assisted Dying Act Isn't Enough"
 summary: "Introduced in 2019 the ‘Voluntary Assisted Dying Act’ allows patients who are already "acutely dying" to receive assistance in dying.
-You only qualify for it providing that you are... "
+You only qualify for it providing that you are..."
 date: '2022-11-22'
 aliases:
 - wa-voluntary-assisted-dying